Transverse tori in Engel manifolds: Making surfaces transverse

-As noted at the end of Section~\ref{Engel}, if the above $M$ is even-contact, then once $\Sigma$ has no $\W$-tangencies it is canonically embedded in a germ of a contact 3-manifold $N\subset M$.
+As noted in Section~\ref{EngelChar}, if the above $M$ is even-contact, then once $\Sigma$ has no $\W$-tangencies it is canonically embedded in a germ of a contact 3-manifold $N\subset M$.
 A further $C^\infty$-small perturbation in $N$ then makes $\Sigma$ convex (which is well-defined in $M$).
 Thus:

 \begin{cor} Let $\Sigma\subset M$ be a surface with trivial normal bundle in an even-contact 4-manifold.
 Then there is a $C^0$-small isotopy making $\Sigma$ convex in $M$ (i.e.\ convex in a $\W$-transverse 3-manifold $N\subset M$). \end{cor}